 - Seasons: Spring, Summer, Fall, Winter, Holiday

 Please note: the galleries of the Fogg, Busch-Reisinger, and Arthur M. Sackler museums are currently closed for the ﬁnal phases of a renovation and expansion project.
-A new state-of-the-art Harvard Art Museums facility designed by Renzo Piano will unite the three museums and open at our historic 32 Quincy Street location in the fall of 2014.
+A new state-of-the-art Harvard Art Museums facility designed by Renzo Piano Building Workshop will unite the three museums under one roof and will open to the public on November 16, 2014.
 Read more about the project, including an overview, timeline, and weekly updates, at harvardartmuseums.org/renovation.

 The Harvard Art Museums, among the world’s leading art institutions, comprise three museums (Fogg, Busch-Reisinger, and Arthur M. Sackler) and four research centers (Straus Center for Conservation and Technical Studies, the Center for the Technical Study of Modern Art, the Harvard Art Museums Archives, and the Archaeological Exploration of Sardis).
 The Fogg Museum is dedicated to Western art from the Middle Ages to the present; the Busch-Reisinger Museum focuses on works from central and northern Europe with a special emphasis on the art of German-speaking countries; and the Arthur M. Sackler Museum is dedicated to Asian, ancient, and Islamic and later Indian art.
 Together, the collections include approximately 250,000 objects in all media.
 The Harvard Art Museums are distinguished by the range and depth of their collections, their groundbreaking exhibitions, and the original research of their staff.
 Integral to Harvard University and the wider community, the museums and research centers serve as resources for students, scholars, and the public.
 For more than a century they have been the nation’s premier training ground for museum professionals and are renowned for their seminal role in developing the discipline of art history in this country.